xyuanLin/MsanlfNet/README.md

 # Usage
 ## Data

 In this letter, the datasets used are the ISPRS [Vaihingen](https://www.isprs.org/education/benchmarks/UrbanSemLab/2d-sem-label-vaihingen.aspx) and [Potsdam](https://www.isprs.org/education/benchmarks/UrbanSemLab/2d-sem-label-potsdam.aspx) datasets.
-The processed data can be downloaded [here](https://pan.baidu.com/s/1JtIti3bgTqTebrC_Pky0Pg) 7vl6
+The processed data can be downloaded [here](https://pan.baidu.com/s/1JtIti3bgTqTebrC_Pky0Pg), the extraction code is 7vl6.

 ## Train
 Run `python train.py` to train the default MsanlfNet.